 You can start the programme and think 'I want to do app development, and then take courses that help me get there'.

 – You don’t have to have any prior knowledge in programming to pass the education, but you need to have a genuine interest in math and programming.
-You need to be motivated to learn and get better.
+You need to be motivated to learn and improve your knowledge.

-In the computer science programme, the freedom of choice is great, with only six compulsory courses.
+In the BSc programme in computer science, the freedom of choice is great, with only six compulsory courses.
 Otherwise, the students themselves choose which subjects they want learn more about.
 Sarosh chose to learn more about functional programming and app development – and to study a semester abroad.

-– Having an exchange semester was absolutely magical – I can really recommend it!
-I studied in Melbourne, Australia, at the Royal Melbourne Institute of Technology, and was able to add courses that were not available at home to my education.
+– Having an exchange semester was absolutely magic – I can really recommend it!
+I studied in Melbourne, Australia, at the Royal Melbourne Institute of Technology, and was able to add courses that were not available at my education at home.

 Sarosh 3 best tips to get through the academic years